jupyter-book/jupyter-book/docs/advanced/pdf.md

 To build PDF files for each page of the project, you can specify the option `--individualpages` for `--builder=pdflatex`.

 The individual PDF files will be available in the `latex` build folder.
-These files will have the same name as the source file, or if nested in folders, will have `{folder}-{filename}.pdf`.
+These files will have the same name as the source file or, if nested in folders, will be named `{folder}-{filename}.pdf`.

 :::{note}
 When specifying a page using the `build` command the `--individualpages`